Ashfield Shale: Lithology

-rare calcite and feldspar.
-Low angle crossbedding hint a coastal deposit or an offshore bar, possibly part of a beach and barrier system.
+uncommon calcite and feldspar.
+Low angle crossbedding hint a littoral deposit or a marine block, possibly part of a beach and barrier system.

 The porosity ranges between 5% for fresh shale from Surry Hills and Moorebank sites to around 13 % for the Ashfield shale from the Ryde-interchange site.
 The Kellyville laminite is characterised by a clear increase in lithic-quartz sandstone laminations.
 The Regentville siltstone is made up of black to dark-grey siltstone.
 In some places, such as south-east of Moss Vale, it progressively becomes more sandy to the top where it is overlain by the Minchinbury sandstone.
-The Mulgoa laminite is comprises dark-grey siltstone and fine, light-grey sandstone laminae.
+The Mulgoa laminite comprises dark-grey siltstone and fine, light-grey sandstone laminae.
 The predominant clay minerals recorded in the shale and by earlier researchers are chiefly kaolin and illite, and calcite is relatively rare.
 Since there is a lack of clay minerals, the swelling in the Ashfield Shale may be due to the uptake of water between grains through the interfaces of the laminations.